backstage/backstage/docs/integrations/gitlab/org.md

       yourProviderId:
         host: gitlab.com
         orgEnabled: true
         group: org/teams # Optional.
 Must not end with slash.
-Accepts only groups under the provided path (excluded)
+Accepts only groups under the provided path (which will be stripped)
         groupPattern: '[\s\S]*' # Optional.
 Filters found groups based on provided patter.
 Defaults to `[\s\S]*`, which means to not filter anything
 ```